Writing a great travel story doesn’t have to be set in a far off, exotic destination (although I’m sure you’d agree, it’d be our preference!).

 These are my favourite introductions, when you start in the middle of some action or something someone said.
 Of course sometimes the topic won’t allow for this, but mull over your intro until something grabs you.
 You need to hook the reader in.
 Take your time with this.

-Think in pictures that might sum up what you’re seeing – “The white sand wrapped around the island like salt around a margarita glass.”
-(I nearly fist-pumped when I came up with that one a few years ago to describe what it looked like landing on the Cayman Islands.)
+Take a moment to imagine the scene in pictures that might sum up what you’re seeing, then write that down – “The white sand wrapped around the island like salt around a margarita glass.”
+(I nearly fist-pumped when I came up with that one a few years ago to describe what it looked like flying into the Cayman Islands.)